Exponentiable Grothendieck categories in flat Algebraic Geometry: Continuous linear categories and injective Grothendieck categories

 Indeed $h^*$ is cocontinuous (by the universal property of the presheaf construction) and left exact (because $g_*f^*Y_{\AAA}$ is a composition of left exact functors).
-In order to finish the proof we need to show that the left part of the diagram above commutes, that is (passing to the inverse images), Let's check this directly.
+In order to finish the proof we need to show that (passing to the inverse images), Let's check this directly.
 Recall that, since $g$ is a flat embedding, we have that $g^*g_* \cong 1$.

 \end{proof}

 \begin{prop} The injective Grothendieck categories are precisely the retracts of the categories of linear presheaves over categories with finite limits. \end{prop} \begin{proof} Assume that $\ca$ is injective.
 By Gabriel-Popescu, $\ca$ has a flat embedding into a presheaf category $\ca \to \Mod(\AAA)$.
 We can assume that $\AAA$ has finite limits, indeed Gabriel-Popescu theorem is based on the fact that $\AAA$ is a generating family in $\ca$, and any generating family can be closed under finite limits in $\ca$.